xlladdins/xll/docs/Excel4MacrosH-P.md

 **OPEN.MAIL**?(subject, comments)

-Subject    is the subject of the message containing a file that Microsoft Excel can open.
+Subject&nbsp;&nbsp;&nbsp;&nbsp;is the subject of the message containing a file that Microsoft Excel can open.

   - > For each message whose subject matches the subject argument and
     > contains a file that Microsoft Excel can open, the file is opened